zerynth/docs/docs/reference/boards/xmc4700_relaxkit/docs/index.md

 The Infineon XMC4700 comes with a usb debugger chip on board that allows programming and opening the UART of the module.  **Drivers are needed**  (Linux, Mac or Windows) and can be downloaded from the official  [JLink software](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)  page.

 !!! note
 	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
-Adding the user to the group, that owns this file, gives the required read/write access:
--   **Ubuntu**  distribution –> dialout group
--   **Arch Linux**  distribution –> uucp group
+Adding the user to the group, that owns this file, gives the required read/write access: **Ubuntu**  distribution –> dialout group; **Arch Linux**  distribution –> uucp group

 Once connected on a USB port, if drivers have been correctly installed, the XMC4700 device is recognized by Zerynth Studio.
 The next steps are: